Date of Award:

 A capillary tube immunological assay was developed in which 1 μ g of enterotoxin/ml was detected in less than 1 hr .
 Interfacial reaction of antisera and enterotoxin solutions in a 1 mm internal diameter capillary tube allowed rapid detection and serological typing of enterotoxins.

 Staphylococcus aureus growth and enterotoxin A development in Cheddar cheese slurry was evaluated.
 S. aureus growth and enterotoxin production occurred at 32 C. in 45 and 60% moisture cheese slurries following inoculation with 10 3 to 10 5 bacteria/gram.

 Hydrogen peroxide (0.
 5%) treatment of slurry at 37 C did not inhibit S. aureus and enterotoxin A development.
 Heating slurry at 72 C for 30 min eliminated staphylococci but reinoculation with ripening organisms was essential.
 Addition of sorbic acid (0.
 2 to 0.
 3%) to a slurry adjusted to pH 5.
 0 with lactic acid, inhibited staphylococci. in milk and slurry.
 Cheese flavor development was retarded due to inhibition of micrococci and lipolysis.
 Non-protein nitrogen increases paralleled that of sorbate-free controls.
 Sorbate treatment was preferred over other treatments .

 Gandhi, Niranjan R., "Assay and Control of Staphylococcal Enterotoxin a Development in Cheddar Cheese Slurries" (1972).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5122.